 Ph.D.
 Sociology and Demography, Princeton University, 1992

 Dr. Rudkin serves as Professor and Chair of the Department of Preventive Medicine and Community Health (PMCH) and holds the Centennial Chair in PMCH.
-She is a social epidemiologist and demographer with a primary research interest in the influence of social factors on health outcomes.
-Her educational research and program development activities focus on service learning, blended curricula, and the integration of public health and medicine.
+She received her Ph.D. in Sociology and Demography from Princeton University and completed an NIA post-doctoral fellowship at The University of North Carolina at Chapel Hill.
+She is a social epidemiologist with a primary research interest in the influence of social factors on health outcomes.
+Her educational research and program development activities focus on the integration of public health and medicine.
 She is PI of the Primary Care Plus project, a five-year HRSA funded grant to integrate primary care and public health training in the medical school and the physician assistant studies program.
-Dr. Rudkin has served as Vice Chair for Education and Graduate Program Director in the Department of PMCH and led the expansion of public health educational opportunities at UTMB.
-She was instrumental in the Department of PMCH receiving the 2012 Outstanding Educational Program Award from the Association for Prevention Teaching and Research.
-She is an elected member of the University of Texas Academy of Health Science Education and a UT Distinguished Teaching Professor, and a 2013 recipient of a UT System Regent's Outstanding Award.
-Dr. Rudkin is president-elect of the Association for Prevention Teaching and Research and represents preventive medicine departments on the AAMC Council of Faculty and Academic Societies.
+Dr. Rudkin has served as Vice Chair for Education and Graduate Program Director in the Department of PMCH.
+She is an elected member of the University of Texas Academy of Health Science Education, a UT Distinguished Teaching Professor, and a 2013 recipient of a UT System Regent's Outstanding Teaching Award.
+Dr. Rudkin is Past President of the Association for Prevention Teaching and Research..